chef/automate/components/docs-chef-io/content/automate/major_upgrade_4.x.md

 **Upgrade Chef Automate from version 3.0.49 to 4.0.x**

 1. Start major version upgrade:

 ```sh
 sudo chef-automate upgrade run --major
 ```

-Here, you will be prompted to accept multiple Pre Upgrade checklist.
-Ensure you have perfomed all those actions before upgrade then mark yes, otherwise it will prompt you the error.The checklist will be as following:
+Here, you will be prompted to accept multiple Pre Upgrade checklists.
+Ensure you have performed all those actions before the upgrade, then mark yes.
+Otherwise, it will prompt you with an error.
+The checklist will be as follows:

 ```shell
 You had planned for a downtime, by running the command(chef-automate maintenance on)?: (y/n)